smogalloyubio/Googlecloud-Disaster-project-01/README.md

 - Services were restored and accessible
 - The application returned to a fully functional state
 - No data or configuration loss was observed
----
-## Security Considerations

-The project follows cloud security best practices to ensure a secure and controlled environment:
-- IAM roles are configured using the principle of least privilege
-- Service accounts are isolated and scoped per component
-- Sensitive information and secrets are not stored in the Git repository
-- GitOps provides a complete audit trail of all infrastructure and deployment changes
----
 ![storage bucket for velero backup](https://github.com/smogalloyubio/GoogleCloud-Disaster-Recovery-project-/blob/main/picture/Screenshot%202026-01-24%20at%2013.40.09.png)